Employees who are 21 years of age or over, and employees under 21 years old who are paid at the full adult rate for their occupation.

 Ordinary time cash earnings

 Payment for award, standard or agreed hours of work, including allowances, penalty payments, payments by measured result and regular bonuses and commissions.
-Ordinary time cash earnings are inclusive of amounts salary sacrificed.
+Amounts salary sacrificed are also included.
 Excluded are non-cash components of salary packages, overtime payments, retrospective pay, pay in advance, leave loadings, severance pay, and termination and redundancy payments.
 See conceptual framework for measures of employee remuneration in Appendix 1.

 Ordinary time hours paid for